As an Amazon Associate I earn from qualifying purchases.

 - 2 and 3/4 cups all purpose flour

 - 1 teaspoon salt

 - 1 Tablespoon granulated sugar

-- 8 Tablespoons unsalted butter, cubed and chilled
+- 8 Tablespoons (1 stick) unsalted butter cubed and chilled

 - Mix the flour, salt, and sugar together in a large bowl.
 Add the butter and the shortening.